 November 19, 2021 | Wrongful Death

 If family members lose a loved one due to the careless, negligent, or intentional actions of another individual, business, or entity, they may be able to recover compensation through a wrongful death lawsuit.
 However, who is responsible for paying for a wrongful death lawsuit in Texas?
-The answer to this question depends on the facts surrounding a particular claim.
+The answer to this question depends on the facts surrounding a particular claim, as stated from an Austin car accident lawyer from Bonilla Injury Law.
 In many cases, an insurance carrier will be responsible for payments, but the liable party may be on the line for payments as well.

 In order to understand who pays for damages resulting from wrongful death claims, we have to look at who holds liability for causing the death.
 Typically, there will not be any wrongful death claim paid out without first determining liability.
 No two wrongful death claims are exactly alike, and the specific circumstances of the case will determine who will pay damages related to a loved one’s death.

 However, what we will find is that insurance carriers are typically responsible for paying out wrongful death claims after liability has been determined.
 These would be the insurance carriers of the liable parties.
 For example, if a person loses their life as a result of a vehicle accident and another driver is found to be at fault, that other driver’s insurance carrier will be responsible for paying compensation to the family and estate of the deceased.

 Similarly, if a wrongful death occurs as a result of the negligence of a property owner, then that property owner’s homeowners or commercial insurance carrier will pay compensation to the family and estate of the deceased.